 The DU Research and Performance Summit examines the nature of disciplinary practices and the interdisciplinary practices that arise in the context of graduate student research.
 One of the benefits of presenting and attending the summit is finding out how many DU graduate students work within similar topics and research areas.
 This event takes place annually in April.
 Learn more.

-View the Biological Sciences MS/PhD Handbook.
+View or download the Biological Sciences MS/PhD Handbook.

 - Chemistry & Biochemistry

 The Department of Mathematics has a limited amount of funds to support students traveling to math events.
 They award up to $1,500 to undergraduate students and up to $4,000 to graduate students (as a group) every academic year.